 Depending on the current value of a and b, either module x or y is imported into the program.
 If x assigns a value to a variable z and module y references z then, dependent on which import statement is executed first (an import always executes all code in the module when it is first imported), an unassigned variable reference exception will or will not be raised.

-E.20.2 Guidance to language users
+6.18.2 Guidance to language users

 Avoid rebinding except where it adds value;